stevenbenner/stevenbenner.com/src/content/posts/2010-04-06-building-a-home-network-attached-storage-server-part-3-wrapping-up-and-product-reviews.md

 Creating a task that will be run whenever this event happens is really easy, it’s built right in to the event system.
 It even has a “Send email” feature, unfortunately it is really dumb and requires a simple SMTP server which doesn’t require a log in.
 If you have such a SMTP server (possibly from your ISP) then you can use this feature and call it done.

 If you do not have access to an SMTP server that doesn’t require authentication then you will need to find another way to send messages.
-In my case I created a little program that uses my gmail account.
+In my case I created a little program that uses my Gmail account.
 I’ll post more on this and provide a download in another article.

 ### Hardware reviews